-The first thing I can remember writing was a short story which began, “It was a dark and stormy night!”
+The first thing I can remember writing was a short story that began, “It was a dark and stormy night.”
 I was in grade four at the time, and my father helped me write it.
 The story was of a haunted house, visited by a girl (myself) on Hallowe’en night.

-I wonder if it was from dear ol’ dad that I inherited the shadow which much of the time permeates my stories.
+I wonder if it was from dear ol’ Dad that I inherited the shadow that, much of the time, permeates my stories.
 He loved a good twist.
-Whether or not my father is responsible, I suppose I’ll never really know.
+Whether or not my father is responsible I’ll never really know.
 He died shortly after I reached the tender age of fourteen years.

 To my father, Leonard Charles Hill, may you rest in peace.